Real coordinate space: Topological properties

-The topological structure of R^{n} (called standard topology, Euclidean topology, or usual topology) can be obtained not only from Cartesian product.
+The topological structure of R^{n} (called the standard topology, Euclidean topology, or usual topology) can be obtained not only from Cartesian product.
 It is also identical to the natural topology induced by Euclidean metric discussed above: a set is open in the Euclidean topology if and only if it contains an open ball around each of its points.
 Also, R^{n} is a linear topological space (see continuity of linear maps above), and there is only one possible (non-trivial) topology compatible with its linear structure.
 As there are many open linear maps from R^{n} to itself which are not isometries, there can be many Euclidean structures on R^{n} which correspond to the same topology.
 Actually, it does not depend much even on the linear structure: there are many non-linear diffeomorphisms (and other homeomorphisms) of R^{n} onto itself, or its parts such as a Euclidean open ball or the interior of a hypercube).